livegnik/2way-design/2WAY High-Level Design.md

 }
 ```

-Upon receiving these JSON documents, the Message Manager processes the data, signs the message, and executes the corresponding database operations to create the requested objects within the system.
+Upon receiving these JSON documents from clients or the backend/system itself, the Message Manager first forwards them to the Key Manager.
+The Key Manager then signs the messages, timestamps them, and generates a hash for each JSON document.
+Once signed, the messages are handed over to the Storage Manager, which appends them to the database.
+If the message pertains to an ACL, it is also relayed to the ACL Manager.
+Additionally, any necessary updates to the Graph in RAM are handled by passing the message to the Graph Manager.

+When the Message Manager receives a message from the Network Manager (i.e., from another server), it directly appends the message by forwarding it to the Storage Manager.
+If the message involves an ACL, it is likewise relayed to the ACL Manager.
+Furthermore, any required updates to the Graph in RAM are managed by passing the message to the Graph Manager.

 ### 2.5.3 Querying Objects